An uncountable number of proofs of Pythagoras Theorem: Self-similar proofs of the Pythagorean theorem

 where we have used \eqref{an-bn-cn} and summed the geometric series.
 Equating the two areas, we get:

 This completes the proof.
-Interestingly, to use the sum of the geometric series we need to know that the sum of the lengths of any two sides of a triangle are bigger than the third, and so $c_1/(a_1+b_1)<1$.
+Interestingly, to use the sum of the geometric series we need to know that the sum of any two side lengths of a triangle is bigger than the third, and so $c_1/(a_1+b_1)<1$.